Jax-Core/JaxCore/README.md

 ### Customization

-JaxCore comes with 7 different appearance presets, **Normal, GoldenInsider, Frosted, Light(just why), Amoled, Classic and Enchantment**.
+JaxCore comes with 7 different appearance presets, **Normal, GoldenInsider, Frosted, Light, Amoled, Classic and Enchantment**.
 Follow the steps outlined below to choose a custom appearance preset:

 1. Open Core and navigate to the **Settings** page, then to the **Appearance** tab.
 2. Under **Presets and style** change the appearance preset to the one you like.